MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-11.4.0/migrate-from-azurerm-to-az.md

 ---
-description: Learn the steps and tools for migrating Azure PowerShell scripts from AzureRM to the new Az PowerShell module. ms.custom: devx-track-azurepowershell ms.devlang: powershell ms.service: azure-powershell
+description: Learn the steps and tools for migrating Azure PowerShell scripts from AzureRM to the Az PowerShell module. ms.custom: devx-track-azurepowershell ms.devlang: powershell ms.service: azure-powershell